openforcefield/standards/docs/enhancement-proposals/off-ep-0000.md

 ### Submission

 Once a proposal is written, this draft should be submitted as a pull request to the [openforcefield/standards](https://github.com/openforcefield/standards) repository with the status set to `Proposed`.
-It shall be merged at the earliest convenience of maintainers (note that this merge does not imply acceptance, as its status shall still be `Proposed`.)
+It shall be merged at the earliest convenience of maintainers (note that this merge does not imply acceptance, as its status shall still be `Proposed`).
 At this point, members of the Open Force Field community will review the submission.

 ### Review and Resolution

 All OFF-EPs will be resolved as either *Rejected*, *Accepted* or *Deferred*

-An OFF-EP is accepted upon unanimous approval of @SimonBoothroyd @j-wags @davidlmobley and @jchodera.
+An OFF-EP is accepted upon approval by at least three of @SimonBoothroyd, @j-wags, @karmencj, @davidlmobley, and
+@jchodera.

 When an OFF-EP is accepted, it status shall be marked `Accepted`.